HimadriChakra12/earth/README.md

 ### Changelog

 > 🗓️ 07-04-2025
-> Added automatic AUR helper installer from legacy script.
+> - Added automatic AUR helper installer from legacy script.

 > 🗓️ 23-04-2025
-> Patched bugs.
+> - Patched bugs.
+> - Added Downloader script to quickly download the files needed for the script

 ### Notes